annaballasiotes/GazaLandscape/README.md

 ### Techical Summary:

 #### 1. System Architecture
-This is a story map hosted on my personal GitHub web server, pulling from a file server holding my data.
+This is a story map hosted on my personal GitHub server.
 I have employed Leaflet as my JavaScript library for developing my map.
 #### 2. Main Functions
 There are a variety of functions included in my story map.
 Some simple functions include the use of a video for the introduction page, the onClick function to label the Gaza crossing points, and a Leaflet slider to view side-by-side maps.